T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     * The value, typed by the user, will be replaced on all places where a `?` appears.
     * All `?` will be automatically surrounded by '%'.
 Therefore wildcard search is implemented: `...
 LIKE '%<?>%' ...`

+  * *typeAheadSqlPrefetch* = `SELECT firstName, ' ', lastName FROM person WHERE id = ?`

+    * If the query returns several results, only the first one is returned and displayed.
+    * If the query selects multiple columns, the columns are concatenated.

 LDAP
 ;;;;